bmlt-enabled/yap/src/docs/docs/general/language-options.md

 ```php
 static $override_city_or_county = "city or suburb";
 ```

-You can see the full listing in the `lang/en-US.php` which always has the full latest listing of the voice prompts.

 You can also change the spoken language accent.
 There is a wide variety.
 See the Twilio documentation for more details: [https://www.twilio.com/docs/voice/twiml/say#attributes-language](https://www.twilio.com/docs/voice/twiml/say#attributes-language).
 There are also some additional voices available here as well [https://www.twilio.com/docs/voice/twiml/say/text-speech#voices](https://www.twilio.com/docs/voice/twiml/say/text-speech#voices).